warp.tile_map#

 • Differentiable

-Apply a user-defined function to multiple tiles element-wise.
+Apply a function to tile elements.

 @wp.func